sensu/sensu-puppet/README.md

 }
 ```

-If you wish to change the `agent` password you must provide the new and old password.
+To change the `agent` password, provide both old and new passwords.
+Set `show_diff => false` to avoid exposing the password.
-It is advisable to set `show_diff` to `false` to avoid exposing the agent password.

 ```puppet
 class { 'sensu':